Skip to main content

 • the symbols - and _

-A regex that would match all and only the allowed web3names would be the following:
+A regex that matches all and only the allowed web3names is the following:

 ^[a-z0-9_-]{3,32}$